AndrewAlbizati/java-wordle/README.md

 - Which letters are in the word but were in the wrong position (shown in yellow)
 - Which letters aren't in the word at all (shown in gray)

-The game will generate a new 5-letter word every time the program is run.
+The game will generate a new 5-letter word once per day.

 ## Dependencies
 - JSON-Simple 1.1.1 (https://github.com/fangyidong/json-simple)